garyjohnson/garyjohnson.github.io/_posts/2019-02-27-button-mvp.md

 I started with [ino](https://github.com/amperka/ino), but unfortunately the last commit was in 2014 and it no longer functions with the latest version of Arduino IDE.

 Then I tried using the [arduino-cli](https://github.com/arduino/arduino-cli) to build a [Makefile (GitHub)](https://github.com/garyjohnson/build-button/blob/cf1c7cafbe215add65a0cb004e41e90da2040dd3/firmware/Makefile) but couldn't quite get it functioning with the Adafruit nrf52.

+Might come back and revisit this later, but for now I'm going to have to let this go.

 ## Next Steps